DanjelPiDev/UE5_ModularLightSystem/README.md

 ## Planned Features

+- [ ] <b>`WIP`</b> Power system (e.g. battery, generator, solar panel) with energy consumption and recharge.
+Which takes into account the power consumption of the lights, the power source, and the circuit type (Series, Parallel).
 - [ ] Better circuit system (Currently uses a simple array of connected lights `BP_Light`).
 - [ ] Save/Load system for light states
 - [ ] Energy-based gameplay integration (power limiters, voltage drop, etc.)